ohnoitsalobo/soundcraft-ui/README.md

 This is well suited to use on a tablet or other large screen.
 The iframes will rearrange into a neat column in portrait orientation.

+## WLED_GEQ_usermod

+This is a very hacky mod for the popular [WLED](https://kno.wled.ge) DIY lighting control software.
+Using the Websocket connection from a ESP32 microcontroller running WLED, the ESP32 reads the constant RTA messages (see [Ui Multiframe Wrapper](#uidata_websocket) and uses the decoded information to drive a 2D LED panel.

+WLED has some audio-reactive options, but the FFT to get the audio spectrum is quite processing-intensive.
+This sidesteps the issue by using the 122 bands of frequency information

 ## uidata_websocket

 My attempt to build a basic HTML page that can control, or at least display, desired aspects of the Soundcraft UI series digital mixers.